wetadigital/CMake/Help/command/find_package.rst

   messages.
 Some Find modules provide limited or no support for versioning;
   check the Find module's documentation.

+  .. versionadded:: 4.0.2-weta.1
+    The full path to the module file is stored in the CMake variable ``<PackageName>_MODULE``.

   The ``Find<PackageName>.cmake`` file is not typically provided by the package itself.
 Rather, it is normally provided by something external to the package, such as the operating system, CMake itself, or even the project